 Years ago, I was spending time with well-known firearms instructor Massad Ayoob.
-Since he’s been in the shooting business more than 40 years, I asked him, “What’s one thing you wish you’d known or done when you first started out?”
+Since he’s been in the shooting business for more than 40 years, I asked him, “What’s one thing you wish you’d known or done when you first started out?”

 To my surprise, he said he wished he’d started studying the martial arts and hand-to-hand self-defense a lot sooner than he did.

 And, actually, I can say the same thing.
-When I was with the Agency we spent a heck of a lot more time doing firearms training than training with a knife or empty hand defense.
-And when I left the Agency I continued the firearms training but didn’t spend the amount of time I should of studying the martial arts.
+When I was with the Agency, we spent a heck of a lot more time doing firearms training than training with a knife or empty hand defense.
+And when I left the Agency, I continued the firearms training but didn’t spend the amount of time I should of studying the martial arts.